frdedynamics/robotics-lab-documentation/source/texts/course-specific/ros_multi_robot.rst

    roslaunch multi_robot_challenge rescue_robots_w0.launch

-this command launches world 0 you can launc different worlds by changing 0 to another number between 0 and 5.
-The pyhton controller scripts (robot.py, map_filter.py and leader.py) are started with the following launch file:
+This command launches world 0.
+You can launch different worlds by changing 0 to another number between 0 and 5.
+The python controller scripts (robot.py, map_filter.py and leader.py) are started with the following launch file:

 .. code::